Download Complete Bulletin (1.1 MB)

 Agriculture | Animal Sciences | Plant Sciences

 Vanstone, V. (2007), Root lesion and burrowing Nematodes in Western Australian cropping systems.
-Department of Agriculture and Food, Western Australia.
-Bulletin 4698, 20p.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
+Bulletin 4698.